Crowdfunding to Hollywood

 Batton recently conducted a successful Kickstarter campaign for Grandfathered In, an original Supernatural Law graphic novel.
 Look for it this summer and Batton at Comic-Con.

 Stu is a local entertainment lawyer who represents mostly visual arts creators.
 Notably, Stu represents more than 100 cartoonists in their negotiations with the major newspaper comic strip syndicates, and more than 400 cartoonists and writers in a mix of online, greeting card, book licensing, and smaller syndication deals.
 He is the only lawyer specializing in syndication contracts.

 Alec, a native San Diegan, is a long time fan of comic books and Comic-Con.
 He is a Senior Deputy of the Office of County Counsel.
 We are honored to have him moderating our Law & Comics 2018 discussion.

 What you need to know about the event

 When Tuesday, July 17, 2018 from 4:00 PM to 5:00 PM Where San Diego Central Library, Neil Morgan Auditorium

 Cost FREE Register Now online!
 MCLE 1 hour MCLE General Participatory credit available, provided by the San Diego Law Library

 The San Diego law library is here to help you.
 We bring the law to the people.
 We are the first place creators should come to learn about protecting their content and developing their business.
 Visit us to learn about more resources and classes available to you.

-Check out the New Books for 2017 and our special Comic Book Collection based on topics and artists covered in our past Law & Comics events.
+Check out the our special Comic Book Collection based on topics and artists covered in our past Law & Comics events.